ABOUT ELAINE L. ORR

 Twitter.
 You can also reach me via text, at 641-455-3257.

-mystery series, which is set at the Jersey shore.
-"Behind the Walls" was
+series, set at the Jersey shore, includes "Behind the Walls," which was a

-a finalist for the 2014 Chanticleer Mystery and Mayhem Awards.
-First
+finalist for the 2014 Chanticleer Mystery and Mayhem Awards.
+In the

 Elaine also writes plays and novellas, including the one-act, "Common

 Ground," published in 2015.
 Her novella, "Biding Time," was one of five